theowenyoung/archive-actionsflow/docs/workflow.md

 ## `on.<trigger_name>.outputs`

-A map of outputs for a trigger resultss' item.
+A map of outputs for a trigger results' item.
 Trigger's outputs are available to all jobs.

 Trigger's outputs are `object`, you can use it like this: `${{ on.telegram_bot.from.first_name }}`